Propellernet Bins: An Exposé

 As a business, we recognise that our waste represents a tiny proportion of this enormous problem, but not only is any waste saved from landfill a triumph in our eyes, it’s an essential aspect of our commitment to meet the highest standard of environmental impact.
 As such, we made a Propellernet pledge to ensure zero waste to landfill by the end of March 2022, and we put our lovingly named “bin team” to the test.

 These were our three biggest learnings:

-Without wanting to sound like an Oscars speech, we could not have embarked on this process without the support of our recycling supplier Paper Round.
+Without wanting to sound like an Oscars speech, we could not have embarked on this process without the support of our recycling supplier Recorra.
 Our Office Assistant, Gisela, has been phoning them up every other day seeking bin advice, and they’ve been nothing but patient throughout.
 We were also able to turn to our amazing B Corp community for invaluable help and spoke to the awesome team at Bates Wells who already implement a zero waste to landfill policy.